OWASP/ASVS/5.0/en/0x11-V2-Authentication.md

 * <https://github.com/danielmiessler/SecLists/tree/master/Passwords>
 * <https://www.ncsc.gov.uk/blog-post/passwords-passwords-everywhere>

-## V2.2 General Authenticator Security
+## V2.2 General Authentication Security

-Authenticator agility is essential to future-proof applications.
-Refactor application verifiers to allow additional authenticators as per user preferences, as well as retiring deprecated or unsafe authenticators in an orderly fashion.
+Authentication factor agility is essential to future-proof applications.
+Applications should allow additional secure authentication factors to be used, as per user preferences, as well as retiring deprecated or unsafe authentication mechanisms in an orderly fashion.

-NIST considers SMS as ["restricted" authenticator types](https://pages.nist.gov/800-63-FAQ/#q-b01), and they are likely to be removed from NIST SP 800-63, and consequently from the ASVS, in the future.
-Applications should plan a roadmap that does not require the use of SMS.
+NIST considers SMS as a ["restricted" authenticator type](https://pages.nist.gov/800-63-FAQ/#q-b01), and they are likely to be removed from NIST SP 800-63, and consequently from the ASVS, in the future.
+As at the time of writing this has still not yet happened but applications should plan a roadmap that does not require the use of SMS.

-As noted above, NIST SP 800-63 considers email as [not acceptable](https://pages.nist.gov/800-63-FAQ/#q-b11) as an authenticator.
+NIST SP 800-63 considers email as [not acceptable](https://pages.nist.gov/800-63-FAQ/#q-b11) as an authenticator.

 | # | Description | L1 | L2 | L3 | CWE | [NIST &sect;](https://pages.nist.gov/800-63-3/sp800-63b.html) |
 | :---: | :--- | :---: | :---: | :---: | :---: | :---: |